Brooke Locklear Clark: Career

 Clark is also an active member of her community as well as a Bible Drill Leader at the Berea Baptist Church and her role with Friends of the Robeson County Public Library.
-In 2018, Clark announced her intent to file for the open seat as the District Court Judge in Robeson County, she was then appointed by Gov. Roy Cooper later that year.
+In 2018, Clark announced her intent to file for the open seat as the District Court Judge in Robeson County, she was then appointed by Governor Roy Cooper later that year.

 She still currently serves as the District Court Judge of Robeson County and was recently appointed to the North Carolina Task Force for Racial Equity in Criminal Justice in July 2020.
-She is also apart of the Family Drug Treatment Court where her experience in law helps families overcome substance abuse within the home.
+She is also a part of the Family Drug Treatment Court where her experience in law helps families overcome substance abuse within the home.